upfrontjs/framework/docs/calliope/attributes.md

 #### isClean

-The `isClean` method determines whether the attributes matches with the original attributes since the model constructing.
+The `isClean` method determines whether the attributes match with the original attributes since the model constructing.
 Optionally it can take a key argument in which case it only inspect the given attribute's state.
 ```js
 import User from '@Models/User';